Đorđe Gagić: Early years

-Partizan
+Partizan (2012–2015)

 In July 2012, Gagić signed a four-year contract with the Serbian club Partizan.
 In his first season with Partizan, he won the Adriatic League and the Serbian League.
 In his second season, he won his second and club's 13th straight Basketball League of Serbia title by defeating Crvena zvezda with 3-1 in the final series.
 Despite him not having good season, he exploded in the final series averaging 12.5 points and 6 rebounds per game.

 In the stumbling first half of 2014–15 season for Partizan, Gagić played the starting center position and averaged 9.6 points and 4 rebounds over 18 Adriatic League games.
 On 3 February 2015, Gagić requested a contract termination due to unpaid salaries, which the club publicly classified as 'treason' a day later.

 2015–present

 On 11 February 2015, Gagić terminated his contract with Partizan and signed with Royal Halı Gaziantep of the Turkish Basketball League for the rest of the season.

-On August 3, 2015, he signed a one-year contract with Italian club Enel Brindisi.
+On 3 August 2015, he signed a one-year contract with Italian club Enel Brindisi.

-On April 30, 2016, Gagić signed with Iberostar Tenerife for the rest of the 2015–16 ACB season.
+On 30 April 2016, Gagić signed with Iberostar Tenerife for the rest of the 2015–16 ACB season.

-On July 1, 2016, Gagić signed with Tsmoki-Minsk for the 2016–17 season.
+On 1 July 2016, Gagić signed with Tsmoki-Minsk for the 2016–17 season.
 On February 20, 2017, he left Tsmoki-Minsk and signed with Turkish club İstanbul BB for the rest of the 2016–17 BSL season.

-On September 13, 2017, Gagić signed with Yeşilgiresun Belediye for the 2017–18 BSL season.
+On 13 September 2017, Gagić signed with Yeşilgiresun Belediye for the 2017–18 BSL season.
 On December 26, 2017, he parted ways with Yeşilgiresun after averaging 8 points and 4 rebounds in BSL.
 On January 3, 2018, he returned to Partizan.

-On December 5, 2020, he signed with Lietkabelis.
+On 5 December 2020, Gagić signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL).

-On September 6, 2022, he has signed with ADA Blois Basket 41 of the LNB Pro A.
+On 6 September 2022, he signed with ADA Blois Basket 41 of the LNB Pro A.

-On December 29, 2022, he signed with Borac Čačak of the Basketball League of Serbia.
+On 29 December 2022, he signed with Borac Čačak of the Basketball League of Serbia.

+On 9 August 2023, Gagić signed a one-year contract with BC Wolves of the Lithuanian Basketball League (LKL).
+On 20 January 2024, he parted ways with the club.

+On 21 December 2024, Gagić returned to Lietkabelis Panevėžys for a third stint, signing for the rest of the season.